Boeing 777X: Testing

+Multiple Boeing 777-9s parked at Paine Field in 2026, waiting for approval.

 The first test flight took place on January 25, 2020, at 10:09 a.m. from Paine Field in Everett, and ended in Boeing Field in Seattle after 3 hours and 52 minutes.
 The second 777X first flew on April 30, by which point the first had explored the flight envelope for nearly 100 hours.
 After the first delivery was pushed back from 2021 to 2022, the third aircraft made its maiden flight on August 3; it is slated for avionics systems, APU, flight loads and propulsion performance tests.

 2021

 In January 2021, Boeing expected to add two more 777-9s to the test program, aiming for certification in 2021.
 In early 2021, first delivery was pushed to late 2023.
-The delay was due to updated type certification requirements and the impact of the COVID-19 pandemic on aviation, costing a $6.5 billion charge.
+The delay was due to updated type certification requirements and the impact of the COVID-19 pandemic on aviation, and it cost Boeing $6.5 billion.

 On June 27, 2021, The Seattle Times reported on an FAA letter to Boeing dated May 13 delaying type certification until mid to late 2023, pushing deliveries to 2024.
 The FAA cited a serious test flight incident involving an "uncommanded pitch event" and a lack of "design maturity".